yurimullergomes/python_summer_camp_2018/README.md

 ## ABSTRACT

 Here I build a MLP classifier in order to look at detections made through 13 parameters and show if this particle is a electron, a muon, a tau, or a quark.
-We use tensorflow and Keras in this work and compare with sklearn MLP method.
+It was build with Tensorflow/Keras and I also have compared with sklearn MLP method.

 ## Results